SevenOutman/apollo-practice/README.md

 Technologies:

 - Next.js as frontend
-- v0 as UI builder
+- UI mostly generated with v0
 - Apollo Server as backend
 - JSONPlaceholder as data source